polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/frontend.md

 - [subxt](./libraries#subxt): provides a way to create an interface for static front-ends built for specific chains.
 - [Polkadot JS API](./libraries#polkadot-js): provides a library to build dynamic interfaces for any Substrate built blockchain.
 - [Substrate Connect](./libraries#substrate-connect): provides a library and a browser extension to build applications that connect directly with an in-browser light client created for its target chain.
-As a library that uses the Polkadot JS API, Connect is designed for applications that need to connect to multiple chains, providing end users with a single experience when interacting with multiple chains for the same app.
+As a library that uses the Polkadot JS API, Connect is useful for applications that need to connect to multiple chains, providing end users with a single experience when interacting with multiple chains for the same app.

 <!-- TODO: Refactor content below: not sure where it should go.
 This is more how to use it / how it works.